HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

 1. Download the current stylings using the **Analyzer** tab.
 For more information, see [Getting the default theme modules](components.md#getting-the-default-theme-modules).

-2. Edit the stylings you downloaded.
+2. Apply your desired changes to the stylings you downloaded.
 Make sure to use a formatting tool to get a formatted version of the CSS content.

 3. In Practitioner Studio, create a new module.
     1. Connect to the Core theme section using WebDav.
 There are two options: